Canvas

 keyword when accessing any of its output methods or shorthand properties (all of which return Promises):

 In cases where this is not the desired behavior, you can use the synchronous equivalents for the primary export functions.
-They accept identical arguments to their async versions but block execution and return their values synchronously rather than wrapped in Promises.
-Also note that the shorthand properties do not have synchronous versions:
+They accept identical arguments to their async versions but block execution and return their values synchronously rather than wrapped in Promises:

 For instance, both of the example functions below will generate PNG & PDF from the canvas, though the first will be more efficient (particularly for parallel contexts like request-handlers in an HTTP server or batch exports):